Blackpool Illuminations: History

-The Illuminations were first shown in 1879 when they were described as 'Artificial sunshine', and consisted of just eight carbon arc lamps which bathed the Promenade.
-The original event preceded Thomas Edison's patent of the electric light bulb by twelve months.
-The first display similar to the modern-day displays was held in May 1912 to mark the first British Royal family visit to Blackpool when Princess Louise opened a new section of the Promenade, Princess Parade.
+The Illuminations were first shown in 1879 when they were described as 'Artificial sunshine', and consisted of just eight carbon arc lamps—twelve months before Thomas Edison patented the electric light bulb—which bathed the Promenade.
+The first display similar to the modern-day displays was held in May 1912 to mark the first British royal family visit to Blackpool when Princess Louise opened a new section of the Promenade, Princess Parade.
 The Promenade was decorated with what was described as "festoons of garland lamps" using about 10,000 light bulbs.
 The local chamber of trade as well as other local businesses requested Blackpool Council to stage the event in September of the same year.
 The subsequent event was such a success that in 1913 the council were again asked to stage the Princess Parade lights as an end of season event.
 With the outbreak of the First World War there were no further displays until 1925 when the lights were again on display and extended to run from Manchester Square to Cocker Square.
 In 1932 animated tableaux were erected running along the cliffs from North Shore to Bispham, and the Illuminations were extended to its current length running from Starr Gate to Red Bank Road at Bispham.

 In 1935 the Mayor of Blackpool, Alderman George Whittaker was due to perform the Switch-on ceremony.
-When he met Railway Queen Audrey Mosson, 15, he was so impressed by her, he asked her to take his place.
-50 years later, in 1985, Audrey was invited back to perform the ceremony alongside actress Joanna Lumley.
+When he met Railway Queen Audrey Mosson, 15, he asked her to take his place.
+Fifty years later, in 1985, Audrey was invited back to perform the ceremony with actress Joanna Lumley.

 The Illuminations were ready to shine in 1939 but the outbreak of the Second World War again interrupted the annual display and post war austerity meant the lights were not switched on again until 1949.

 Every year there is also the Festival of Light which features interactive installations and is described as being "a contemporary look at the concept of light and art working together to create entertainment".

-Switch On
+In the 1950s the Lights of Leamington Festival in Leamington Spa, Warwickshire, was said to rival the Blackpool Illuminations, but they only ran until 1961.

+Popularity

+Every year people visit Blackpool specifically for the Illuminations, but visitors mostly come from the north of England, the north-west in particular, and Scotland; southern-England based Illuminations designer Laurence Llewelyn-Bowen said that the appeal of the lights had not spread widely south of the Midlands, speaking of "a bit of a north-south divide".